Google Analytics Tracks Everything.Privacy Laws Track Back.

 The friction of compliance started outweighing the insight I was getting.

-They're built privacy-first, which means less legal exposure and faster page loads since they don't require third-party scripts. dev) reinforces this: lighter tracking stacks perform better.
+They're built privacy-first, which means less legal exposure and faster page loads since they don't require heavy third-party scripts.
+Web.dev's privacy guidance reinforces this: lighter tracking stacks perform better.

-Worth trying: Pull your GA4 data for the last 30 days and list the 5 metrics you actually use to make decisions.
+Pull your GA4 data for the last 30 days and list the five metrics you actually use to make decisions.
 Everything else is noise.
-See if a privacy-first tool covers those five.
+Then check whether a privacy-first tool covers those five.
+If it does, you may be carrying compliance risk for data you never use.